wangjqspace/T-GPS/README.md

 - Support inference based on a single model or an ensemble model

 ## 📖 Notes
-Example data for model fine-tuning are provided in the folder "Data/train" Example data for predicting the thermostability are provided in the folder "Data/predict" The T-GPS fine-tune SaProt models (adapters) are in the folder "adapters".
+Example data for model fine-tuning are provided as "Data/train/dataset.fasta" Example data for predicting the thermostability are provided as "Data/predict/experiment.fasta" The T-GPS fine-tune SaProt models (adapters) are in the folder "adapters".

 ## ⚙️ Installation